DavidBrxxwn/cxc_gamertag/README.md

 If you want to support me, buy me a coffee. https://ko-fi.com/cxmmunityclub

-needs to be tested on a server with more players

 The gamertag script shows players certain information about the char and is only for qb core at the moment, if you want it for another framework i need someone who has an esx or qbx server.

 Command